killbill/killbill-platform/osgi-bundles/bundles/kpm/README.md

 ### About `plugins_directory.yml` File

-The `plugins_directory.yml` contains list of plugins that available to download via "Coordinate based plugin installation".
+The `plugins_directory.yml` contains the list of plugins that are available to download via "Coordinate based plugin installation".
 You can see default value and format of the file [here](https://raw.githubusercontent.com/killbill/killbill-cloud/master/kpm/lib/kpm/plugins_directory.yml).
 To customize `plugins_directory.yml` location, you can use following configurations: